 There are a few rough spots in the Physical Science PACES that need some extra teaching — at least I find that many students benefit from the extra instruction.
 After helping students one by one and answering the same questions over and over, I created several videos to explain the hard stuff.
 I also found some helpful videos on YouTube that give more help with the content of the various PACES.
-(Some of the very first videos I created and posted were for this course — so I look so much younger!)
+(Some of the very first videos I created and posted were for this course — so I look a bit younger!)

 Test tips are available for this course.
 Print out this page and use it for reference before taking tests.

 Here are some video clips to help with the Physical Science PACEs

 - Videos for PACE 1109 (#1 in series) – Significant Digits

 - Videos for PACE 1110 (#2 in series) – Inside the Atom

 - Videos for PACE 1111 (#3 in series) – Gas Laws

 - Videos for PACE 1112 (#4 in series) – Forming compounds, and chemical reactions

 - Videos for PACE 1113 (#5 in series) – Properties of Metals